 Those celebrating Bodhi Day might themselves meditate, study or perform charitable acts.
 As with many winter festivals, people light candles or hang coloured lights, and there may also be cookies (because all winter festivals are better with cookies).

 OK, so this might not be the most obviously festive sculpture, but bear with us.

 It represents the Roman god Saturn, from whom we get the name for the planet and the sixth day of the week.
 In mythology, he has been conflated with the Greek Titan Cronus, father of Zeus.

 Cronus/Saturn's main claim to infamy was his nasty habit of consuming his children upon their birth to avoid them overthrowing him.
 However, Saturn also gave his name to the carnivalesque Roman festival of Saturnalia, traditionally celebrated on or around 17th December, hence his inclusion here.

-Moving on through December we come to the northern hemisphere's winter solstice, which falls on either 20th or 21st December (in 2021 it's on the 21st).
+Moving on through December we come to the northern hemisphere's winter solstice, which falls on either 20th, 21st or 22nd December.
 Numerous festivals are associated with the winter solstice around the world, from Yaldā Night in Iran to the Chinese Dongzhi Festival.
 In Europe there are several pagan and Druidic traditions of varying antiquity tied to the winter solstice, and prehistoric sites such as Newgrange in Ireland and Stonehenge in England (illustrated here) were built to align with solstice sunrises and sunsets.